wandb/docs/docs/guides/models/intro.md

 This new feature is now turned on for all users to try for free, up to:

 * 5 Registered Models, with unlimited versions linked to each model
-* 10 most recent steps of Action History shown in the UI for each registered model
+* 10 most recent steps of Action History shown in the UI for each registered model -->

-## Explore more
-* Read [Model Management Concepts](./model-management-concepts.md) for more information on basic Model Management concepts.
-* Follow the steps in the [Walkthrough](./walkthrough.md) to learn how to use Model Management.